Mooshi-1/DataBuddy/README.md

 - Output sequence as an Excel file, CSV or XLSX depending on method
 - Create year/month/date directory in LF-23 INSTRUMENT CHECKLISTS
 - Copy new sequence, test batch report, and specific LF-23 form into the new directory

+### Z Carryover
+- Check AMDIS reports for carryover
+- Create summary sheet of AMDIS results
+- Prepare new sequence based on carryover results

 ## Technical Details
 The program is built in Python 3.12 and packaged into an executable (EXE) for use by other analysts on a networked drive.
 The packaged EXE is not included in this repository.